FancyAI-SCNU/CMA_KDD_2025/README.md

 Unzip them and place under ./Data/datasets, or change Config/ yaml for your customized locations.

-## Training CMA(Traffic Datasets)
+## Training CMA

 ### Step 1: Run the code of "Timexer" or "iTransformer" to get a pretrained TSP.

-Here we demonstrate iTransformer as a TSP.
+Here we demonstrate iTransformer as a TSP backbone, and show example on training with Traffic data
 ```
 bash scripts_itrans/iTrans_traffic.sh
 ```